Addis Ababa Bole International Airport (ADD)

 International travelers who meet Ethiopia’s visa requirements can enter the country.

 When arriving in Ethiopia, airline passengers must follow the local COVID-19 safety protocol.
-It is no longer necessary to have a PCR test or to be fully vaccinated to enter the country.
+Therefore, having a PCR test or being fully vaccinated to enter the country is no longer necessary.

 The Ethiopian government may alter procedures at any time.
-Before making travel plans, travelers should check the most recent coronavirus restrictions.
+Therefore, before making travel plans, travelers should check the most recent coronavirus restrictions.

-Ethiopian visas are being processed and approved online.
-Travelers from eligible countries can now apply online for an Ethiopian visa.
+Ethiopian visas is being processed and approved online.
+In addition, travelers from eligible countries can now apply online for an Ethiopian visa.

 Foreign visitors must obtain an eVisa from Ethiopia.

 Visas on arrival for certain nationalities have been reinstated.
-All eligible travelers should apply for a visa before departing.
-Read https://www.evisa.gov.et the government official website for detail.
+However, all eligible travelers should apply for a permit before departing.

-Obviously, foreign drivers must follow by the nation’s rules for operating vehicles.
+Foreign drivers must follow the nation’s rules for operating vehicles.

-Following are some of Ethiopia’s main traffic laws:
+Following are some of Ethiopia’s primary traffic laws:

 • The use of mobile devices while operating a vehicle is forbidden.